nnaraki/ipcheck/README.md

-Q. is this an AI slop
+Q. is this an AI slop tool?

 A. yes